 Benefits-eligible faculty (half-time or greater) in the professorial ranks (Instructor, Assistant Professor, Associate Professor, Professor or Lecturer), or appointed as Instructors in Science Laboratory, are eligible for faculty housing and have renewal privileges.

-Other benefis-eligible members of the teaching staff may be eligible for housing on a space-available basis.
-Certain administrative positions, as determined by the Office of Finance and Administration, are eligible for faculty housing with renewal privileges.
+Other benefits-eligible members of the teaching staff may be eligible for housing on a space-available basis.
+Certain administrative positions, as determined by the Office of Finance and Administration, are eligible for faculty housing (see below).

 Eligible applicants who wish to enter faculty housing or move from one faculty residence to another will be offered available housing according to these assigned priority levels:

 Level 1: Tenure-track faculty; tenured faculty who are in their first six years at the College.

 Level 2: Tenured faculty after their first six years at the College; FIP faculty after their first 10 years at the College (Lecturers, Instructors in Science Laboratory, PERA faculty).

 Level 3: Lecturers, Visiting Lecturers on Term Appointments, Instructors in Science Laboratory and PERA faculty in their first 10 years at the College.

 Level 4: Visiting Fellows and others in non-renewable teaching positions.